“Software is eating the world” - Marc Andreessen

 There are hard, quantifiable DevOps process metrics that you can use to baseline the state and build business cases:

-These common set of goals provide a guideline for your team to foster an environment of cooperation and collaboration.
-Furthermore, creating cross-functional teams with a focus on improving these metrics and removing the silos between the teams and the various stakeholders will let your DevOps transformation journey succeed.
+These common sets of goals guide your team to foster an environment of cooperation and collaboration.
+Furthermore, creating cross-functional teams focusing on improving these metrics and removing the silos between the teams and the various stakeholders will let your DevOps transformation journey succeed.

 Change is Hard